-Trump Admin, Senate Reach $2 Trillion Stimulus Deal to Combat COVID-19 Impact
+Trump Admin, Senate Reach $2 Trillion Stimulus Deal to Combat Impact of Pandemic

 Early this morning, the Trump Administration and the Senate reached a deal on a $2 trillion economic stimulus package – that’s trillion with a “t”.